Turfjs/turf/packages/turf-polygonize/README.md

 Implementation of GEOSPolygonize function (`geos::operation::polygonize::Polygonizer`).

 Polygonizes a set of lines that represents edges in a planar graph.
-Edges must be correctly noded, i.e., they must only meet at their endpoints.
+Edges must be correctly noded, i.e. they must only meet at their endpoints.
+(NOTE: while TurfJS has no specific function, an easy way to ensure this is to use the [QGis](https://github.com/qgis/QGIS) library and call [`unaryUnion()`](https://github.com/qgis/QGIS/blob/master/src/core/geometry/qgsgeometry.cpp#L2057) on the set of input geometries and then pass the result to `turf-polygonize`)

 The implementation correctly handles: